8x8-dxi/ContactNowAPI/ECNOW.md

 4. ### Outcomes / Outcomecodes

-    Outcomes are a very important part of the dialler as they are not just used as flags for call outcomes but also play a very important role of deciding how records behaves when loaded into the dialler.
+    Outcomes are a very important part of the dialler as they are not just used as flags for call outcomes but also play a very important role of deciding how records behave when loaded into the dialler.

-    Typically outcomes have two main property which are
+    Typically outcomes have many properties but one of those (Complete) is very important when loading leads to be dialled

-    **Complete** indicates if a records should be removed from the dialling list. and **incomplete** is the opposite of **complete**
+    **Complete** which is denoted as either __Y__ or __N__ to indicates if a records should be removed from the dialling list.
+    Setting a record with an outcome code of complete = Y will push the record onto the dialler provided the dataset status == LIVE

 # List of Methods